 An orthodontist is a specialist dentist who has completed a further 2 – 3 years postgraduate university study in the diagnosis and treatment of orthodontic problems.
-Both Mark and Andrew are members of the New Zealand Association of Orthodontists (NZAO) and must meet ongoing annual and professional development criteria, which ensures they’re up-to-date with the latest techniques and procedures.
+Andrew, Catherine and Mark are members of the New Zealand Association of Orthodontists (NZAO) and must meet ongoing annual and professional development criteria, which ensures they’re up-to-date with the latest techniques and procedures.

 You’re never too old to have orthodontic treatment, and there are now braces available which are very discreet and an excellent solution for patients who are concerned about the appearance of their smile during treatment.

 Yes.
 A tooth with a crown will move just like any other tooth.

 We are happy to discuss your ongoing treatment plan.
 Many patients transfer to us from competent orthodontists overseas.
 Unfortunately many people are having low cost braces fitted, often in Asia, and assuming an orthodontist will finish their treatment cheaply here.
 If your braces have not been applied competently, we will need to remove them and start again.
 It’s the only way we can be sure of an excellent result.

 Having your braces put on is completely painless, but the first few days of wearing them can be a bit uncomfortable.
 We suggest that you take an over the counter painkiller such as paracetamol to reduce the discomfort.

 Not if we can possibly avoid it.
 In some cases a patient’s best result may only be achievable with extractions, but we’ll discuss all options with you before beginning treatment.